Rowan Robertson: After Dio (1991–present)

 DC4 originally featured Shawn Duncan (of Odin) on drums, Matt Duncan on bass, and Jeff Duncan (of Armored Saint and Odin) on vocals and guitar.
 DC4 released their debut album, Volume 1, with guitarist Hyland Church in 2002.
 Rowan joined the band in 2006 as a replacement for Church and featured on the band's second album, Explode, in 2007.
 Robertson also appeared on their third album, Electric Ministry in 2011.

 As of 2014, Rowan Robertson is a member of Bang Tango.

 Other work

 Since May 2011, Rowan Robertson has served as a columnist for Intense Guitar and Bass magazine.
-He has also teamed up with longtime Black Sabbath keyboardist Geoff Nicholls, Nils Patrik Johanson and others in a band called The Southern Cross.
-The band focuses on Black Sabbath and Dio material that none of the other original members of those bands are playing any more.
+He has also teamed up with longtime Black Sabbath keyboardist Geoff Nicholls, along with Nils Patrik Johansson and others in a band called The Southern Cross.
+The band focuses on Black Sabbath and Dio material.